Table Of Contents

 Pros:

-• Exceptional value for a large-frame AR
+• Excellent value for a large-frame AR platform

-• Adjustable gas system improves function with various loads
+• Adjustable gas system improves versatility

-• Accepts common SR-25 pattern magazines
+• Accepts common SR-25 magazines

 Cons:

-• Heavier than some premium options
+• Heavier than many competing rifles

-• Quality control occasionally varies between batches
+• Quality control can vary between batches

 Zastava ZPAP M70